How to beat your competitors

 How to spot good niches: three easy techniques you can use

 • As markets grow, they fragment.
 If you can pick the next dimension along which your market will fragment, you can get there first.
-Match.com used to be the only dating website anyone had heard of.
-As the industry grew, many niched dating sites became successful.
-There are now successful dating sites aimed at
+Match.com was once the only dating website anyone had heard of.
+As the industry matured, many niche dating sites became successful:

 • Long-term relationships (eHarmony)